oneoffcoder/books/sphinx/python-dothis/source/dictionary-comprehension.rst

 Here, we want to create two dictionaries: index-to-word ``i2w`` and word-to-index ``w2i``.
 In the first approach, we build both with a loop.
 In the second, we use dictionary comprehensions to express the intent more directly.

+A comprehension makes it obvious that the result is derived mechanically from another iterable without incremental mutation.
+That is usually easier to scan because the mapping logic sits next to the dictionary being constructed.

 Don't do this
 ^^^^^^^^^^^^^